Instanton bundles on the flag variety F(0,1,2): Introduction

 Motivated by the previous theorem, the notion of a \emph{mathematical instanton bundle} $\sE$ with charge $c_2(\sE)=k$ was defined on $\pp^3$ and more recently on an arbitrary \emph{Fano threefold} with Picard number one (cf. \cite{Fa2} and \cite{Kuz}).
 The existence of instanton bundles have been proved for almost all Fano threefolds of Picard number one.
 It became a central problem to understand the geometrical properties of their moduli spaces (smoothness, irreducibility, rationality...).
 These objects are important on their own as well as for the fact that physicists have interpreted various moduli spaces as solution spaces to physically interesting differential equations.

 In this paper we propose to extend the study of instanton bundles on other Fano threefolds of higher Picard rank.
 In particular, we focus our attention to the case of the \emph{Flag variety} $F:=F(0,1,2)\subset\pp^7$ of pairs point--line in $\mathbb P^2$.
 The main reason for this choice is the following: in \cite{Hit}, Hitchin showed that the only twistor spaces of four dimensional (real) differential varieties which are K\"{a}hler (and \emph{a fortiori}, projective) are $\pp^3$ and the flag variety $F(0,1,2)$, which is the twistor space of $\pp^2$.
-Indeed, mathematical instanton bundles with charge one on $F(0,1,2)$ were studied in \cite{Bu} and \cite{Don}.
+Indeed, the study of instanton bundles on $F(0,1,2)$ was initiated in \cite{Bu} and \cite{Don}.